hrnszk/2D-editor-Objects-and-transformations-/README.md

 This requires Zoom, Scroll, or Pan, and also Mouse pick, Mouse drag, or Mouse rotate.
 Make sure the mouse operations work even when the camera settings have changed by transforming mouse coordinates from normalized device coordinates to word space coordinates using the inverse of the camera's view-projection matrix.

-*these modes are switched when the 'Enter' key is pressed.
+(*):  these modes are switched when the 'Enter' key is pressed.

 Reference:
 László Szécsi.
 "Homework 1.3: 2D Game with textures and game physics". _CORA (Community of Online Research Assignments)_.
 2021.
 Web.
 Sunday, 7 November 2021.